bereyhi-courses/dl-utoronto/project.md

     </li>
     <li>
       A final report (maximum <em>5 pages</em>) must be submitted in a PDF format.
 The report should be written in the provided formal style, including an abstract, introduction, method, experiments, results, and conclusion.<br>
+      <strong>Important:</strong> Please make sure to complete the section <em>Consent for Information Sharing.</em>
       <strong>Important:</strong> Submissions that do not use template are considered <em>incomplete.</em>
     </li>
     <li>
-      A 5-minute presentation (maximum <em>5 slides including the title slide</em>) is given on the internal seminar on Week 14, i.e., <em>Aug 4 to Aug 8,</em> by the group.
+      A 5-minute presentation (maximum <em>5 slides including the title slide</em>) is given on the internal seminar on Week 15, i.e., <em>Dec 8 to Dec 12,</em> by the group.
 For presentation, any template can be used.
     </li>
   </ul>
 </div>